Hugovs2000/CMPG-323-Overview---31586872/README.md

 - Contains the files for the API
 - More detail provided in project 2 repo README
 ### Project 3: https://github.com/Hugovs2000/CMPG-323-Project-3---31586872.git
+- Contains description of Project 3, as well as the link to the repository that contains the code.
 - More detail provided in project 3 repo README
 ### Project 4: https://github.com/Hugovs2000/CMPG-323-Project-4---31586872.git
 - More detail provided in project 4 repo README